kerberos-io/deployment/README.microk8s.md

 kubectl create namespace kerberos-factory
 ```

-Apply the manifests, so the Kerberos Factory application is deployed and knows how to connect to the MongoDB.
+Apply the manifests, so Factory is deployed and knows how to connect to the MongoDB.

 ```bash
 kubectl apply -f ./mongodb-configmap.yaml -n kerberos-factory